Last Updated on June 29, 2023 by Tim Wells

 Best Value NVIDIA Shield Alternative: Roku Ultra

 With almost a third of the country using its platform, Roku is the most popular streaming platform in the United States.
 Their best bang-for-the-buck streaming device is their flagship Roku Ultra.

 The Roku Ultra lists at just under $100, but it’s common to find them on sale for under $70.
 There’s even a special edition Roku Ultra LT, only found at Walmart.

 You might expect Roku to have to skimp on features at that price, but you’d be wrong.

 The Roku Ultra delivers 4K resolutions at 60 frames per second while offering Dolby Vision and HDR10+.
-It’s also capable of Dolby Atmos and Dolby DTS audio.
+It’s also capable of Dolby DTS audio and Dolby Atmos, like the NVIDIA Shield TV.

 While not as elegant as the Apple TV’s remote, the Roku remote has earned its share of accolades.

 One popular feature is a headphone jack port built into the Roku Ultra’s remote.
 This allows you to stream the audio signal into your favorite earbuds while watching videos or listening to music.
 This is handy if you want to watch TV without disturbing the rest of the house.

 Roku is the only streaming platform to support all three voice assistants: Alexa, Apple Homekit, and Google Assistant.

 The Roku UI is simple but a bit dated.
 It’s designed for people new to streaming devices, so experienced users may be frustrated at the lack of options.

 Roku keeps its software updates to a minimum because they want a basic, straightforward interface with few features.

 The main advantage of the Roku Ultra compared to other competitors is its price.
 It’s a great alternative if you don’t need all the bells and whistles that come standard with the NVIDIA Shield.

 Best Streaming Stick/Dongle: Chromecast with Google TV